 There are two fuses located inside the left console.
 Lift the seat and look down at the left console to find the location of the fuses.
-One 30 amp fuse for the power steering and one 25 amp fuse the ignition, PTO, etc. These are standard plug-in type automotive fuses.
+One 30 amp fuse for the power steering and one 25 amp fuse, the ignition, PTO, etc. These are standard plug-in type automotive fuses.
 Always use the same capacity fuse for replacement.
 Check the 30 amp fuse if the power steering is not working and check the 25 amp fuse for all other electrical problems.

-your authorized service dealer.
+If you have a recurring problem with blown fuses, have the tractor's electrical system checked by your authorized service dealer.